 What provisions apply regarding publicity and confidentiality?

 In some cases, the ICA may consider it necessary to consult widely with the market in relation to formally notified mergers and acquisitions.
-In those cases the ICA publishes (unless the parties require otherwise) a notice on its website with a brief description of the proposed transaction and the markets, inviting comments from third parties.
+In those cases the ICA published (unless parties otherwise require) a notice on its website with a brief description of the proposed transaction and the markets, inviting comments from third parties.

-The non-confidential version of ICA Phase I and II decisions is published on the ICA website and on the ICA Bulletin.
+The non-confidential version of Phase I and II decisions of the ICA is published on the ICA website and in the ICA Bulletin.

-Parties can ask the ICA to treat certain documents, or parts of documents, as confidential.
+Parties can, by a motivated request, ask the ICA to treat certain documents, or parts of documents, as confidential.
 In the absence of such request, the ICA is not legally bound to carry out a confidentiality assessment in relation to the information submitted.
-However, under the principle established by the Supreme Administrative Court in Judgment 6481/2010, it is possible that the ICA can, by its own motion, consider certain information provided by the parties as confidential.
-Although that decision concerned documents relating to a leniency application, it is reasonable to argue that it may also apply to other types of document (eg, notification forms and other documents filed by the parties with the ICA in the context of merger control proceedings).
+However, under the principle established by the Italian Supreme Administrative Court in Judgment 6481/2010 it is possible that the ICA can by its own motion consider certain information provided by the parties as confidential.
+Although the judgment concerned documents relating to a leniency application, it is reasonable to argue that it may also apply to other types of documents, such as notification forms and other documents filed by the parties with the ICA in the context of merger control proceedings.

 Are there any penalties for failing to notify a merger?

-If a company fails – whether intentionally or negligently – to notify a concentration within the set timeframe, the ICA can impose a fine of up to 1% of the responsible undertaking's turnover in the preceding year (Article 19(2) of Law 287/1990).
+When companies fail, intentionally or negligently, to notify a concentration within the set time frame the ICA can impose a fine of up to 1% of the responsible undertaking's turnover in the preceding year (Article 19(2), Law 287/1990).
 However, the ICA usually imposes limited fines to undertakings that inform them spontaneously of such failure.

 Procedure and test